panva/jose/docs/jwt/encrypt/classes/EncryptJWT.md

 ▸ **setInitializationVector**(`iv`): `this`

-Sets the JWE Initialization Vector to use for content encryption, by default a random suitable one is generated for the JWE "enc" (Encryption Algorithm) Header Parameter.
+Sets the Initialization Vector for content encryption.
+By default, a suitable random IV is generated for the JWE "enc" (Encryption Algorithm).
+May only be called once.

 #### Parameters